mardiros/blacksmith/docs/source/glossary.rst

       list by receiving notification of the term:`service registry` to maintain.

    service
       A process that expose an API.
-In Aioli, service are always REST HTTP API that serve Json documents.
+In Blacksmith, service are always REST HTTP API that serve Json documents.

    service discovery